Front Range Fed

 • Dip instead of coat.
 If you're serving this shrimp as an app, you could also simply fry up the shrimp, then serve the boom-boom sauce on the side.
 It makes a great dipping sauce.

-Frequently Asked Questions
+Boom Boom Shrimp Frequently Asked Questions

 Can I make the boom boom sauce ahead of time?

 Yes, the boom boom sauce can be made in advance and stored in an airtight container in the refrigerator for up to a week.
-I love making a double batch of this sauce as it goes great with other dishes too.
-It's the perfect dipping sauce for chicken tenders, french fries, or sweet potato fries.
+I love making a double batch of this sauce, as it goes great with other dishes too.
+It's the perfect dipping sauce for chicken tenders, French fries, or sweet potato fries.

 Can I use frozen shrimp for this recipe?